Collection: Rooibos

 What does rooibos tea taste like?

-Pure rooibos red tea has a natural sweetness and a pleasant earthy, slightly nutty flavour and woody cinnamon aftertaste.
-It can be steeped for longer than other teas without becoming astringent or bitter, when it then becomes richer in flavour and is likely to contain more nutrients and antioxidants.
+Pure rooibos red tea has a natural sweetness and a pleasant earthy, slightly nutty flavour with a woody cinnamon aftertaste.
+It can be steeped for longer than other teas without becoming astringent or bitter, and when it is steeped longer it becomes richer in flavour and is likely to contain more nutrients and antioxidants.
 Green rooibos teas have a more delicate grassy flavour and are less citric than red rooibos teas.

 Is rooibos tea good for you?

-Rooibos has been shown to offer antibacterial, antiviral, anti-inflammatory and antispasmodic effects, and it contains the bioflavonoid quercetin, that is known to have anti-allergenic properties; many people drink rooibos tea to help in the relief of allergies and skin conditions such as eczema.
-Cooled rooibos tea can even be used as a face wash, to revitalise the skin or help treat common skin conditions.
-It’s also thought that green rooibos tea may help reduce uric acid in the blood for the benefit of those who suffer with gout.
+Rooibos has also been shown to offer antibacterial, antiviral, anti-inflammatory and antispasmodic effects, and it contains the bioflavonoid quercetin, which is known to have anti-allergenic properties.
+Many people drink rooibos tea to help with the relief of allergies and skin conditions such as eczema.
+Cooled rooibos tea can even be used as a face wash to revitalise the skin or help treat common skin conditions.
+It is also thought that green rooibos tea may help reduce uric acid in the blood for the benefit of those who suffer with gout.

-Rooibos tea is a soothing herbal infusion that is suitable to be consumed during pregnancy, when it may help alleviate nausea and heartburn.
-Drinking rooibos tea could also be useful when dieting, as it’s been shown it can increase the levels of leptin in the body, a hormone that helps regulate food intake.
+Rooibos tea is a soothing herbal infusion that is suitable during pregnancy, when it may help alleviate nausea and heartburn.
+Drinking rooibos tea could also be useful when dieting, as it has been suggested that it can increase levels of leptin in the body, a hormone that helps regulate food intake.

 Will drinking rooibos tea help me sleep?

-Rooibos is a soothing and relaxing tea that is caffeine-free and low in tannins, so it’s a great drink to wind down with at the end of the day.
-A rooibos herbal infusion can calm body and mind, and drinking rooibos tea at night is a good alternative to your usual hot chocolate or cocoa.
-Rooibos also contains the essential trace minerals, calcium and magnesium, that are thought to help induce high quality sleep.
+Rooibos is a soothing and relaxing tea that is caffeine-free and low in tannins, so it is a great drink to wind down with at the end of the day.
+A rooibos herbal infusion can calm body and mind, and drinking rooibos tea at night is a good alternative to hot chocolate or cocoa.
+Rooibos also contains the trace minerals calcium and magnesium, which are thought to help encourage high-quality sleep.

 How should I brew Rooibos Tea?

-Rooibos loose leaf tea should be prepared just like black tea, using one heaped teaspoon of leaves to one cup of water, and infused with freshly boiled water, preferably filtered, for between 4-10 minutes.
+Rooibos loose leaf tea should be prepared much like black tea, using one heaped teaspoon of leaves to one cup of water, and infused with freshly boiled water, preferably filtered, for between 4 and 10 minutes.
 Naturally sweet rooibos tea is delicious served just as it is, or with the addition of milk or lemon, and sugar or honey if desired.
-A rooibos iced tea is the perfect cooler to sip on a hot summer’s day.
+A rooibos iced tea is also an excellent cooler on a hot summer’s day.